 The pork butt does have more intramuscular fat than the shoulder, which means it breaks down better and can have more flavor (think a brisket vs a top round).
 This makes the Boston butt better for pulled pork, or other braise-like dishes.
 However, a picnic roast will still work well.

 The butt usually still have the fat cap on it, and can be either bone in or bone out.
 The shoulder often still has the skin on, and a bone running through the middle.
 If the shoulder is de-boned it can be laid flat, while the butt is usually still even and rectangular in shape.
 Though the even shape doesn't matter as much with sous vide as it would in more traditional processes.

-Unless you are doing a specific preparation, I'd look to buy a boston butt if they have it, but you can turn to a picnic should roast as a good substitute.
+Unless you are doing a specific preparation, I'd look to buy a Boston butt if they have it, but you can turn to a picnic roast as a good substitute.

 There are several options for using sous vide pork shoulder with a smoker.
 The two main camps are split on whether to smoke and then sous vide, or sous vide and then smoke.
 They both work well and both have people that swear by them, so you can do whichever you prefer.